 #2 – A Menstrual Cup

 Until you’ve been to India, it’s nearly impossible to understand the amount of garbage that litters the country.
 According to the India Times, the county generates almost 26,000 tons of plastic waste every day – that’s the equivalent of nearly 9,000 elephants!
 I wanted to do my part to reduce the amount of waste that would end up in India’s streets, so I chose to use a silicon menstrual cup, rather than pads or tampons, during my trip.
 Yes, you will end up using some bottled water to keep it clean, but you’re eliminating dozens of plastic wrappers and pads from further polluting India.
 Personally, I use the Diva Cup in the size recommended for my age group, and it’s been great.
+In fact, when I got home from India, I wrote an entire post about why I love using a menstrual cup for travel.

 #3 – Stick Deodorant